frshjb373/markup_example/README.md

 ## Overview

+- Grunt will use the settings in `grunt-settings.js`.
+All the variables you need to edit will be here.

-All vendor files are pulled from the `node_modules` dir.
+- All vendor files are pulled from the `node_modules` dir.
 In this repo, jQuery and bootstrap are configured.

-All files that you will edit are in the `src` dir *except* for the HTML files which should go into `public_html/library/user/templates/default_site/site.group/`.
+- All files that you will edit are in the `src` dir *except* for the HTML files which should go into `public_html/library/user/templates/default_site/site.group/`.
   This is to simulate the structure of ExpressionEngine.

-When grunt's tasks are run, files from `src` are processed and put in `public_html/assets/...`.
+- When grunt's tasks are run, files from `src` are processed and put in `public_html/assets/...`.

-Note that when `grunt dist` is run, **all** files in `assets` will be deleted and then rebuilt with new files.
+**Warning:** When `grunt dist` is run, **all** files in `public_html/assets` will be deleted and then rebuilt with new files.
 Any files manually put in assets will be deleted.

 ### src/